AG7GN/fe-pi/README.md

 		Exec=sh -c 'PULSE_SINK=fepi-playback PULSE_SOURCE=fepi-capture fldigi'

 1. Reload the menu items.
-Run this command in a terminal:
+Run this command in a terminal (this step may not be necessary):

 		lxpanelctl restart